Rlm484/Calculator/README.md

 (this caused me a lot of pain :'D)

-To the ship checkers (If this doesn't count as adding an executable I don't know what does, and I don't know how to do it)
+To the ship checkers (I succeded in turning it to an exe, however github release won't let me add it and says its not a supported format)

 I will remove the above if the ship is approved